patricklecuyer/securitybot/README.md

 Dockerfile is included to generate a Docker Image to run the bot.
 Entrypoint script will wait for database startup and initialize database if it does not already exist.
 Entrypoint takes one of two arguments:

 * bot: Starts the main bot
-* fronend: starts the frontend and API server
+* frontend: starts the frontend and API server

 Run configuration will be based on the environment variables above.